 The main factor affecting mortgage availability for first time buyers stems from the lending problems faced by lenders over the last few years.
 Prior to 2007 many lenders offered mortgages to first time buyers which represented a high proportion of the value of the property, and in some cases 100% loans were available.
-Unfortunately lenders have lost money on these loans as the credit crunch has caused many borrowers to have financial problems; arrears and repossessions are up and house values have fallen.
+Unfortunately lenders have lost money on these loans as the credit crunch caused many borrowers to have financial problems; arrears and repossessions increased and house values fell.

-Additionally, many mortgages were arranged on an ‘interest only’ basis meaning the debts have not reduced.
+Additionally, many mortgages were arranged on an ‘interest-only’ basis meaning the debts did not reduce.
 Add to this the fact that lenders gave mortgages to many who could barely afford them anyway, and you have a recipe for major problems for the lenders.

 So lending criteria have tightened up – a lot.
 Lenders want to avoid what they see as ‘risky’ mortgage lending and have taken steps to avoid attracting such business.
 These are some of the problems restrictive lending policies causes first time buyers: